OutSystems/docs-odc/src/eap/getting-started/configure-http-proxy.md

 1. Click **Ok**.

-## Configure the proxy authentication in Service Studio
+## Configure the proxy authentication in ODC Studio {#configure-proxy-odc-studio}

 Some proxy servers require user authentication.
-In this case, you must provide the proxy credentials in the Service Studio Preferences dialog.
+In this case, you must provide the proxy credentials in the ODC Studio Preferences dialog.

-1. Open Service Studio.
+1. Open ODC Studio.

-1. Open the **Preferences** dialog.
+1. In the hamburger menu, open **Edit** > **Preferences...**.

 1. Enable the **Use proxy authentication** option.